- Mental Health & Wellbeing Strategy

 R U OK?
 Day @ Western

-As part of Western Sydney University’s ongoing commitment to promoting the health and wellbeing of all our staff and students, we encourage staff and students to start a conversation and take part in our campus events and through smaller team events.
-Events are a great way to bring people together to see the power of conversation, learn R U OK?’s four conversation steps, connect and get to know one another a little better.
+Events are a great way to bring people together to see the power of conversation, learn about the four R U OK? conversation steps, and get to know one another a little better.

 Join a campus event

-All staff and students are invited to join our campus events and start the conversation!
-Come along to enjoy the company of your peers and the fun activities facilitated by 2018 Mental Health and Wellbeing Student Ambassadors and staff and student volunteers.
+All staff and students are encouraged to join our campus events!
+Come along to enjoy the company of your peers and the fun activities facilitated by 2019 Mental Health and Wellbeing Student Ambassadors and staff and student volunteers.

 R U OK?
 Day events will be delivered from 11:00am – 2.30pm at the following locations: